drantini/reservo/README.md

 ## How to setup?

+Clone the repository,
-Download all files and do 'yarn start'
+run: 'yarn && yarn start'